Jess Thom: Backstage in Biscuit Land

 Partly inspired by her negative experience of attending the Mark Thomas gig, and taking its name from Thom's most common vocal tic 'biscuit', Backstage in Biscuit Land began development as a theatre piece which explores the creative opportunities of Thom's tics and also other people's reaction to them.
 In 2013, Thom met performer and puppeteer, Jess Mabel Jones at a performance of Beauty and the Beast by ONEOFUS (Mat Fraser and Julie Atlas Muz) in London.

-Mabel Jones would later become a lead collaborator on Backstage in Biscuit Land.
+Mabel Jones later became a lead collaborator on Backstage in Biscuit Land.
 Mabel Jones's role in this 'one-woman show for two' is to make sure Thom doesn't stray too far off topic.
 Due to Thom's unique and sporadic ticcing, which is riffed on heavily in the show, no two performances are quite the same.
 The set for the show features 50 items that were the subjects of some of Thom's spontaneous vocal tics during the development cycle, including a 'babygrow for Les Dennis' and 'ducks dressed as pterodactyls'.

 Backstage in Biscuit Land received R&D funding from commissioning body Unlimited, but crowdfunding was sought to help bring the show to Edinburgh Fringe Festival.
 Reviews of the initial run at Edinburgh were very positive.
 Lyn Gardiner in The Guardian said: "Jess Thom's condition lends her show an absurdist edge Samuel Beckett would be proud of...Tourette's and theatre make a joyous combo".
 She also described it as "extraordinarily entertaining" awarding it four stars.
 Alice Jones in The Independent said: "The humour is black but it's also daft and uplifting, and in places, impossibly moving".
 TV Bomb, were perhaps most effusive with their praise declaring: "There are more ideas and imagination in this one hour show than most of the Fringe programme combined," awarding it 5 out of 5.

 Following its success at Edinburgh, Backstage in Biscuit Land went on a tour across the UK throughout 2015 and 2016 including a notable performance at the Barbican, London.
 It continued to pick up glowing reviews with The Stage awarding it four stars and calling the show "a properly joyous thing, funny, informative, and eloquent about the need for theatre to be more accessible to everyone.
 Broadway Baby also awarded the show 4 stars "This show is one big tasty biscuit all right".

 Later in 2016 the production went international with a tour of North America which included performances at New York's BRIC, Toronto's Harbourfront, San Francisco's International Arts Festival and Los Angeles' Skirball Cultural Center.
 Performances in Australia included at the Sydney Opera House, Queensland Performing Arts Centre, Brisbane and Melbourne International Festival.
 The performance at the latter earned the show 4 stars in the Australian edition of The Guardian, with Steph Harmon describing at as "unpredictable, joyous, must-watch theatre".